2030 framework for climate and energy policies

 While the EU is making good progress towards meeting its climate and energy targets for 2020, an integrated policy framework for the period up to 2030 is needed to ensure regulatory certainty for investors and a coordinated approach among Member States.

-The framework presented by the European Commission in January 2014 seeks to drive continued progress towards a low-carbon economy.
+The framework presented will drive continued progress towards a low-carbon economy.
 It aims to build a competitive and secure energy system that ensures affordable energy for all consumers, increases the security of the EU's energy supplies, reduces our dependence on energy imports and creates new opportunities for growth and jobs.

-A centre piece of the framework is the target to reduce EU domestic greenhouse gas emissions by 40% below the 1990 level by 2030.
+A centre piece of the framework is the binding target to reduce EU domestic greenhouse gas emissions by at least 40% below the 1990 level by 2030.

 This target will ensure that the EU is on the cost-effective track towards meeting its objective of cutting emissions by at least 80% by 2050.
 By setting its level of climate ambition for 2030, the EU will also be able to engage actively in the negotiations on a new international climate agreement that should take effect in 2020.